AutoCAD Classes & Certifications Chicago

 Are There Prerequisites to Learning AutoCAD?

 If you work in design, engineering, or manufacturing, you should learn AutoCAD on the job.
-However, many employers require AutoCAD as a basic skill like MS Office or Adobe software.
+However, many employers require AutoCAD as a basic skill, like Microsoft Office or Adobe software.
 You should know more about what you must learn before determining whether you need AutoCAD expertise.

 Still, you might not need to have a specialized skill set under your belt before you start learning AutoCAD.
 The interface and basic commands are simple, and anyone with basic computer literacy should be able to start AutoCAD training.
 Depending on your career goals, industry, and current abilities, you may choose to watch a free online video or two about AutoCAD before you begin learning the software.

 Do you plan to get an AutoCAD certification through Autodesk or another provider?
 If so, you may need basic knowledge of the AutoCAD interface, technical drawing, and design principles before you sit for a credentialing exam.
-Other requirements for training can include an updated browser and standard software from Microsoft and Adobe, including the MS Office Suite and Adobe Creative Cloud).
+Other requirements for training can include an updated browser and standard software from Microsoft and Adobe, including the Microsoft Office Suite and Adobe Creative Cloud.

 Is It Difficult to Learn AutoCAD?

-Learning AutoCAD is a fairly straightforward process.
-Although the platform provides subscription plans and periodic software updates, it will take you only a short time to learn this essential platform.
+Learning AutoCAD is a fairly straightforward process, and it will take you only a short time to learn this essential platform.
 You can master AutoCAD in weeks if you take a masterclass, immersive bootcamp, or certificate program.

 Before starting an AutoCAD class, you should better understand the software’s capabilities and what system requirements you need to meet.
 If you use AutoCAD LT or AutoCAD for Mac, the system requirements can differ from those for standard AutoCAD products.